fiadone/react-responsive-context/README.md

 At this point, according to your needs, you have two choices:

 ### 1. Using built-in *Responsive* component
-The library provides an utility component that helps you to handle responsive-based conditional rendering.
+If you simply need to handle responsive-based conditional rendering, the library provides an utility component that helps you with this goal.
 You can easily implement it as shown below:
 ```javascript
 import React from 'react'
 import { Responsive } from '@fiad/react-responsive-context'